Cookies are disappearing. Attribution is on its way out.

 In-product forms: If you’re in the SaaS business, building a quick and friendly form right into your product can give you invaluable information about your trial users and nip churn in the bud.
 Add in an attribution question to make it useful for your marketing team too.

-Email: Build a simple attribution survey into your initial welcome sequence to get to know your prospects from the word go.
+Email: Embed a simple attribution survey into your welcome sequence to get to know your prospects from the word go.

 Side note: Typeform makes this incredibly easy to do.
 Once you’ve created a quick “How did you hear about us” survey, you can simply generate a code to embed it into your email marketing platform.
 There’s a tutorial here if you want to check it out.